 # – By a plane

 Croatia’s main airport is in its capital, Zagreb.
-It’s well connected with other European cities, Middle East (Doha and Dubai), US and Canada.
-However, during the summer months there are many low cost airlines flying to its coastal towns like Pula, Rijeka, Zadar, Split and Dubrovnik.
+It’s well connected with other European cities, the Middle East (Doha and Dubai), US and Canada.
+However, during the summer months, many low-cost airlines are flying to its coastal towns like Pula, Rijeka, Zadar, Split and Dubrovnik.

 # – By a car

-If you’re coming from some other European countries, you can come with a car.
-Three years ago we drove to Croatia from the Netherlands and it was quite doable.
+If you’re coming from some other European countries, you can come by car.
+Three years ago we drove to Croatia from the Netherlands, and it was quite doable.
 It could also be nice to have a car with you in Croatia, so you can explore it more during your visit.

 *TIP: Rent a car while in Croatia!
 If you would like to visit more places during your trip to Croatia, it would be great to rent a car.
 Roads, especially highways, are very good in Croatia.
 And it’s quite nice to go to some little trips during your stay.